 We stayed in Ubud for almost 2 months and absolutely loved it!
 It completely surpassed our expectations and ended up being way more amazing then we thought!
-Sure it is touristy, but it is worth sharing!
+Sure it is touristy, but it’s worth sharing!

 1. Explore The Town

 Do you love a good deal and are great at negotiating?
-Then you will love the busy hustle of Ubud’s Art Market.
+Then you will love the hubbub of Ubud’s Art Market.

-If you’ve ever felt like scouring endless stalls to find a beauty that captures your soul, to find trinkets that encapsulate your journey or art that tells your story; or if you’ve ever felt like haggling your way down to half the listed price or learning about all the things you simply cannot leave Bali without; if you’re looking for gifts or souvenirs or even if you’re just hoping to relive that market scene from Eat, Pray, Love – this is the place to do it.
+If you’ve ever felt like scouring endless stalls to find a beauty that captures your soul, to find trinkets that encapsulate your journey or art that tells your story… Or if you’ve ever felt like haggling your way down to half the listed price or learning about all the things you simply cannot leave Bali without… If you’re looking for gifts or souvenirs or even if you’re just hoping to relive that market scene from Eat, Pray, Love…

-Some of those alleys are really cramped and it’s often packed with tourists, but if you’re on the hunt for something in particular, best believe you will find it.
+Some of those alleys are really cramped and it’s often packed with tourists.
+However, if you’re on the hunt for something in particular, best believe you will find it.